 Before we go any further, if you are looking for Native American Folktales I have that book list here.
-The stories and tall tales for kids books I chose for this are colonial or post-colonial American folktales
+The stories and tall tales for kids books I chose for this list are colonial or post-colonial American folktales.

 I was quite happy that I was able to include a diverse range of American folktales on this list: Creole, African-American, American Southwest, pioneer tales and more.
 In fact, I was surprised to find such a wide range of picture books.
 I hope you enjoy them as much as my boys and I did.

 Jackrabbit McCabe and the Electric Telegraph is a brand new tall tale about a boy whose legs kept growing and growing until he was faster than even the race horses.
 When telegraph technology comes to town, Jackrabbit McCabe insists he can deliver messages faster than any "newfangled contraption."
 Expect to have a fun conversation with your kids about what a telegraph is!

 Pecos Bill.
 Steven Kellogg wrote a number of picture books about American folk heroes so I won't list them all here, but they are worth searching out at your local library.
 Kellogg brings the landscape and language of Pecos Bill's Texas to life.
 What I liked best about this book was the expansive illustrations that make you feel both part of the action, as well as a keen observer.
 The legendary Pecos Bill was a daring cowboy so don't be surprised if your kids start to practice their lasso skills after a reading (or two, or three) of this book.